Digital twins: what are they and how they can help your company

 According to GlobalData there are three key technology trends currently driving the adoption of digital twins.

-- 5G into 6G – as the networks are rolled out and embraced, digital twins will be able to take advantage of the high-speed wireless connectivity they offer without ‘temporal or spatial’ constraints.
+As the networks are rolled out and embraced, digital twins will be able to take advantage of the high-speed wireless connectivity they offer without ‘temporal or spatial’ constraints.
 This will deliver data in real time back to the virtual twin

-- Digital relationships and partnerships – those organizations working in specific sectors are working together to deliver concepts for digital twins.
+Those organizations working in specific sectors are working together to deliver concepts for digital twins.
 This is already happening in the energy industry for example, where the partnerships ‘help oil and gas companies to improve asset performance

-- Personalized medicine – digital twins are widely used in testing to validate drug candidates.
+Digital twins are widely used in testing to validate drug candidates.
 It won’t be long before we see a digital twin for patients created and then tested with 1,000s of drugs to see which provide the best result

 How can I use digital twins?